marcelloromani/microbit_guess_the_answer/README.md

 # Gameplay

-* Quiz Master: press button "A" to send the challenge and the responses to the participants
+* Quiz Master: press button "A" to send the challenge and the two response options to the participants

-* Participants: Read the challenge and the two answers.
-Press "A" or "B" depending on which one you think is the correct one.
+* Participants: Read the challenge and the two possible answers.

+  Press "A" or "B" depending on which one you think is correct.

-  A "tick" or "X" icon will appear if you guessed the correct answer or not.
+  A "tick" or "X" icon will appear on your microbit

+* Quiz Master: press B to reveal the name (device id) of the fastest participant to answer correctly.

+  Press the reset button on the back of the microbit board to clear the winner name.